FabioX-G/my-site/src/index.md

 # Welcome to my site!

 This is Fabio.
-I currently live in Portugal and work at **[Amora Vida](https://www.amora-vida.com/)**.

-Born in Lisbon 🇵🇹, grew up in Shanghai 🇨🇳, studied at Syracuse University 🇺🇸, lived in Thailand 🇹🇭 for a while… and now I’m back in Portugal.
+Born in Lisbon 🇵🇹, grew up in Shanghai 🇨🇳, studied at Syracuse University 🇺🇸, lived in Thailand 🇹🇭 for a while… and now I’m back in Portugal to work at **[Amora Vida](https://www.amora-vida.com/)**.
 (More [about me](/about/))

 I share my [thoughts](/blog/) here from time to time to think and reflect.

-In my free time, I enjoy reading nonfiction [books](/library/), training Muay Thai, playing soccer, vibe-coding this personal website of mine, and spending time with my 10-year-old brother Jason (we play Brawl Stars & FC Mobile, and read comics before bedtime).
+In my free time, I enjoy reading nonfiction [books](/library/), training [Muay Thai](https://youtu.be/b-5bljm8tSk), playing soccer, [interviewing](https://youtu.be/034gmmUK8vc) friends, vibe-coding this personal website of mine, and spending time with my 10-year-old brother [Jason](https://youtu.be/dF_8LnEW9QU?si=Wl7bBf9lCH_KhuzK) (we play Brawl Stars & FC Mobile, brainstorm about his new novels, and read comic books before bedtime).

 ## Latest Essays